metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_definition_v1alpha1_manifest.md

 Optional:

-- `comp_def` (String) Specifies the exact name, name prefix, or regular expression pattern for matching the name of the ComponentDefinitioncustom resource (CR) used by the component that the referent object resident in.If not specified, the component itself will be used.
+- `comp_def` (String) CompDef specifies the definition used by the component that the referent object resident in.If not specified, the component itself will be used.
 - `component_name` (String) Reference to the name of the Component object.
 - `multiple_cluster_object_option` (Attributes) This option defines the behavior when multiple component objects match the specified @CompDef.If not provided, an error will be raised when handling multiple matches. (see [below for nested schema](#nestedatt--spec--vars--value_from--component_var_ref--multiple_cluster_object_option))
 - `name` (String) Name of the referent object.